Washington Gov. Jay Inslee signs package of bills sparked by #MeToo movement

 - Why Sound Transit doesn’t want you walking down a stalled escalator

-A third measure voids any employment contract, including arbitration agreements, that don’t have terms protecting an employee’s rights to file sexual harassment or assault complaints with authorities.
+A third measure voids any employment contract, including arbitration agreements, that don’t have terms protecting an employee’s rights to file sexual-harassment or assault complaints with authorities.

 And the fourth bill prevents nondisclosure agreements from affecting the ability to gather information or witness testimony in lawsuits related to sexual harassment or assault, and permits the discovery of past instances of sexual harassment or sexual assault in a civil lawsuit regardless of whether there was a nondisclosure agreement.